Josh Williams (soccer): Return to Columbus

-During the 2018 season, Williams missed the first three games due to injury, and would appear in 22 total games, including one in the conference semifinals against the New York Red Bulls.
+During the 2018 season, Williams missed the first three games due to injury, and appeared in 22 total games, including one in the conference semifinals against the New York Red Bulls.
 On November 28, 2018, it was announced that the club had picked up his second-consecutive contract option.

 In the 2019 season, Williams played in 16 matches and scored two goals, both from set-piece headers.

 At the start of the 2020 season, Williams was initially a backup player.
 However, after an injury to starter Vito Wormgoor, Williams was elevated to the starting lineup.
 On October 28, 2020, Major League Soccer announced that it had retroactively suspended Williams for four matches due to a violation of league rules, starting on October 18 and ending November 1.
-At the end of the year, the Crew would win MLS Cup, with Williams playing in all 90 minutes in the 3–0 victory against Seattle Sounders FC.
+At the end of the year, the Crew won MLS Cup, with Williams playing in all 90 minutes in the 3–0 victory against Seattle Sounders FC.

 In the 2021 season, Williams made a return to continental soccer after last appearing in 2010.
 However, he was hampered by injuries, missing 14 straight games in the middle of the season due to an ankle injury.

 At the start of the 2022 season, Williams was sidelined with a hamstring injury, causing him to miss the first five games.
 He eventually made his season debut on April 16, coming on in the 60th minute against Orlando City.